Singapore launching Government Technology Organisation

 Singapore is launching a new agency to oversee all aspects of government technology and digital public services.

-The new Government Technology Organisation (GTO) will help implement the country’s Smart Nation initiative, working with agencies to use robotics, artificial intelligence, Internet of Things and Big Data in public services.
+The new Government Technology Organisation (GTO) will help implement the country’s Smart Nation initiative, working with agencies to use robotics, artificial intelligence, the Internet of Things, and Big Data in public services.

 "It will focus on providing a citizen-centric user experience and encourage the participation of citizens in the co-creation of public digital services," said Minister for Communications and Information Yaacob Ibrahim today.
 GTO will be headed by Jacqueline Poh, currently Managing Director of the Infocomm Development Authority(IDA).